Meowse/SpectrumChapeau/README.md

-RainbowHat
+SpectrumChapeau
 ==========

-Source code repository for .NET Development Foundations, Fall 2012
+Legacy code from Fall 2012